Horsington, Somerset: History

-In 1990s, Ardon Lyon, a philosophy professor from London, purchased Horsington House, in a state of substantial neglect, disrepair and deferred maintenance.
-Prior to Professor Lyon's purchase, the owners had used Horsington House as a hotel.
-Professor Lyon spent the better part of a decade repairing and restoring Horsington House and its out-buildings (such as the carriage house) to their original state.
+In 1990s, Ardon Lyon, a philosophy lecturer from London, purchased Horsington House, in a state of substantial neglect, disrepair and deferred maintenance.
+Prior to Lyon's purchase, the owners had used Horsington House as a hotel.
+Lyon spent the better part of a decade repairing and restoring Horsington House and its out-buildings (such as the carriage house) to their original state.
 He subdivided Horsington House, and the carriage house, into several flats and sold them to individual purchasers.